 I am not the best at negotiating, so you might could even get a better price.
 My advice for negotiating is to not say immediately what hotel you want to be picked up from… Just negotiate a price from the center, then give the hotel name after you’ve agreed on the price.

-Bring you own food, snacks, and plenty of water!
-The good thing about the group tours is they do include breakfast and lunch.
+The good thing about the group tours is that they do include breakfast and lunch.
 If you go on your own, you will have to bring your own food.
-If you leave later, you can have breakfast at your hotel.
-But definitely bring something with you to eat right before you start the hike.
-It’s 3.5 hours to get there, and that’s a long time since breakfast.
+You can have breakfast at your hotel, but definitely bring something with you to eat right before you start the hike.
+It takes 3.5 hours to get to Rainbow Mountain Peru, and that’s a long time since breakfast.
 The hike is 2 hours up and it’s a bit challenging, so you don’t want to attempt it on an empty stomach.
 Have a few snacks with you in case you need to stop along the way, and pack a sandwich for lunch for when you come down.

 Be sure to bring your own toilet paper!!

 Once you’re back in the taxi, on the way down the mountain you may see some school children hitch-hiking.
 We decided to pick one boy up, and asked our driver to stop.
 He was probably 10 years old.
 The boy told us he has to walk to the next village over every day back and forth to school.
 He said it would take him over an hour to walk home.
 However he was in the car with us for at least 30 minutes before he told our driver to let him out — I don’t think there’s any way he could’ve done that walk in a hour!
 So if you see any children hitch-hiking and want to help them, let your driver know it’s okay to pick them up.

 Going to Rainbow Mountain Peru with a tour